When your side conversation becomes a lesson in heroism, courage and everyday resilience

 - 20% of people suffering from anorexia will prematurely die from complications related to their eating disorder, including suicide and heart problems

-Neither of us has ever smoked again.
+She never smoked again.
 That also is an Olympic medal for self-care.

 She also quit drinking.
 While I don't know if she was a bona fide alcoholic, relapse rates can be depressingly high.